Tehnix/template-mobile-wasm/README.md

     dev port="8080"      # Run the local Web Development server on the port. help                 # Display help information.
-    install-tooling      # Setup the tooling needed for the project. open platform="ios"  # Open our Mobile project in XCode.
+    install-tooling      # Setup the tooling needed for the project. open platform="ios"  # Open our Mobile project in Xcode.
 Platform can be "ios" or "android" (default "ios"). run platform="ios"   # Run our Mobile App in a Simulator.
 Platform can be "ios" or "android" (default "ios"). sync                 # Only sync the code to our Mobile Apps and update it. test +tests=""       # Run end-to-end tests.
 Tests can be omitted for all, or a specific test name (default "").